nathanielseibel/Awesome-Game-Dev-Resource/Careers.md

 If the creative director ensures that a game's vision is unified and achieved, the technical director ensures the same for the technical aspects of the game.
 The work with the Creative Director to translate their designs into a functional game.
 They provide guidance to the programers, ensuring the game is functional and of high-quality.
 They help to identify where the teams technical shortcomings are and define how to fix those issues.
 As an example, a game you love was made with an in-house engine but the sequel is made usinga commercially available one like Unreal.
 This was a technical directors call.
 They would then need to ensure that any tools or platforms used can function with other tools used at every step of development.
 In this regard, they would also need to communicate effectively the cost of production, to include licensing, to help determine if a project is even viable.

-## AI Programmer

-The brains of the game sits with the AI Programmer.
-They help to build out non-playable character behaviors so that they act in a way that is believable within the games framework.
-NPCs include enemy characters and friendly characters.
-This programmer helps to build out the helpful NPC team mate that provides covering fire and the screen-filling boss with a predictable fight pattern.
-This is also a highly specialised area of programming and there is likely overlap with other programmers.

 ## Marketing Manager

 There are plenty of methods to marketing a game.
 These can range from a less is more approach, like Team Cherry regarding SilkSong, to a non-stop barrage of advertising, like every iteration of an EA Sports game.
 How these methods are employed is the job of a marketing manager.
 It is up to them to determine the target audience of the game and how best to get them excited for it, or generate hype.
 They coordinate the release of information via whatever means available, from social media posts up to paid adverts.
 In larger companies, this can be a team dedicated to ensure the highest potential profit upon release.
 For smaller teams, this may be figuring out how to stand out among the sea of other games releasing.